-The NT tells us of two different collections for poor believers in Jerusalem and Judea.
-The first one happens at the end of Acts 11, where believers in Antioch gathered money and sent it Jerusalem with Barnabas and Paul.
+Now some background to 2 Corinthians 8-9.
+The NT tells us of two different collections for poor believers in Jerusalem.
+The first one happens at the end of Acts 11, where believers in Antioch gathered money and sent it to Jerusalem with Barnabas and Paul.

 Later on, Paul organized another collection from several Gentile churches, again for the poor believers in Jerusalem and that area.
-We read about this one in Romans 15 and 1 Corinthians 16, and also in 2 Cor 8-9.
-2 Cor 8-9 are by far most careful description of Christian giving that we get in the NT, and we will spend three Sundays going through 2 Cor 8-9.
+We read about this one in Romans 15 and 1 Corinthians 16, and also in 2 Corinthians 8-9.
+These two chapters are by far most careful description of Christian giving that we get in the New Testament, and we will spend three Sundays going through them.

-Two things are happening in these chapters of 2 Corinthians.
-One is persuasion, and the other is teaching.
+These two chapters of 2 Corinthians do two things, they persuade and they teach.
 The Corinthians need to be persuaded.
 That part of us that says, "no, you will not have my money, I will keep my money," that was alive and well in Corinth.

-The Corinthians had known about this collection for at least a year, and they said at the start that by all means they would collect money for this, but they've done nothing.
+The Corinthians had known about this collection for at least a year, and they said at the start that yes, they were eager to collect money for this.
+But in a year they've done nothing.
 So Paul works to persuade them, and in that way God works also to persuade us.

 Besides persuading them, this Scripture teaches us about how giving works in God's kingdom, and how it looks.
-This happens the words he uses.
-For example, these two chapters urge giving money, but Paul never once mentions "money."
+This happens with the words he uses.
+For example, these two chapters urge us to give money, but Paul never once mentions "money."
 He's obviously talking about money, but he never uses that word.
-What does he call it?

-Good question.
-That's how this Scripture teaches us.
-If it's not money, what is it?
-There are several different words, and that is all a part of teaching us what giving looks like in God's kingdom.
+There are several different words, and that is one part of teaching us what giving looks like in God's kingdom.